 Hello!
-I'm a designer based out of New York with a focus on visual identity, design systems and brand storytelling with over 8 years experience.
+I'm a designer based out of New York with a focus on visual identity, design systems and brand storytelling with over 10 years experience.
 Working with some great studios and clients over the years, I've helped craft concepts and designs for a wide range of industries and causes with the help of many talented people around me.
-Feel free to give me a shout or find me online.
-I'm always interested in collaborating on fun, impactful projects with good people.
+Currently taking on projects, collaborations and opportunities.
+Gimme a shout! josephmaruca@gmail.com

 Axio helps organizations understand their cyber risk, manage their risk effectively, and make sure they are equipped to financially recover.
 They deliver the industry’s only true cyber resilience optimization solution that looks at IT security and financial controls/insurance to create an integrated, holistic technology and financial risk solution that can evolve with each client as the risk landscape shifts.